openlayer-ai/openlayer-python/docs/source/reference/index.rst

 API reference
 =============

-This page gives an overview of all public openlayer objects, functions and methods.
+This page gives an overview of all public ``openlayer`` objects, functions and methods.

 .. toctree::
    :maxdepth: 2

-   upload
+   projects
+   evaluation
+   monitoring
    validate
    objects

 .. meta::
     :description lang=en:
-        Documentation for users who wish to use Openlayer.
+        API reference for the openlayer Python client.